New York City’s premier acupuncture house call service

 Acupuncture is the insertion of sterile, disposable, single-use needles into the skin in order to:

-Nitric oxide is a vasodilator, meaning it relaxes the inner muscles of your blood vessels, increasing blood flow and regulating blood pressure.
+Improve systemic circulation by enhancing generation of nitric oxide (1).
+Nitric oxide is a vasodilator, meaning it relaxes the smooth muscle of your blood vessels, increasing blood flow and regulating blood pressure.

 Release muscle tension and pain by stimulating and breaking up bands of bound muscle fibers called trigger points.